 Halletts Chocolates

 Over 40 years ago, Halletts Chocolates began as a way to fill the gap between Otis Orchard’s strawberry and raspberry season.
 Their peanut brittle, Peanut Butter Crunch, started it all, firmly cementing them as a must-try candy shop in Spokane.
-Over the years, they spent their time adding over 120 candies to the lineup, including fudge, almond toffee, and assorted chocolates.
+Over the years, they’ve added 120 candies to the lineup, including fudge, almond toffee, and assorted chocolates.

-The Kane Family took over the company in 2004 and started adding even more deliciousness to the lineup.
-Out of all their creations, their caramels infused with grey sea salt, habanero, and other innovative flavors get the most attention.
+The Kane Family took over the company in 2004.
+Don’t miss the caramels infused with grey sea salt, habanero, and other innovative flavors.
 To get a taste, visit their factory store and coffee shop on Spokane’s Holyoke Avenue.

 NW Fudge and Confections